judytlewis/IeDEA.github.io/index.md

 ![alt text](http://iedea.github.io/images/doc.png "Word Icon") [IeDEA_Multiregional_Data_Transfer_Protocol_2017Feb17.docx](http://iedea.github.io/downloads/IeDEA_Multiregional_Data_Transfer_Protocol_2017Feb17.docx)

-A web-browsable version of the DES will be available soon.
+A web-browsable version of the DES is available at [iedeades.org](http://iedeades.org).

 ### Who can use the IeDEA DES?
 The IeDEA DES is used by the seven operational regions of IeDEA to exchange data with each other for collaborative research studies.
 Anyone is welcome to download the IeDEA DES and use it to structure their data.